iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 npm run dist
 ```

 This will create a new directory `dist` with a Javascript file called `index.js`.

+## Run
-You can run it by simple type this into your console:
+You can run the previous build file `index.js` by simple type this into your terminal:

 ```bash
 npm start